TimofeyBiryukov/wsl-link/README.md

 # WSL 2

 This package will not work for WSL2 but it is fortunately not needed.
-In WSL 2 you can just use .exe commands in lunux to achive the same result:
+In WSL 2 you can just use .exe commands in linux to achive the same result:

 ```
 powershell.exe node -v